jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## prompt::autocompletion

 Displays an autocompletion input starting at a given location.
-Allows the user to type a text in the given row betwen a starting column and ending column (included).
+Allows the user to type a text in the given row between a starting column and ending column (included).
 Longer text are shifted to fit between the two columns.